 Peru has it all.
 Its stunning natural beauty encompasses everything from deserts to lakes to prime Amazon rainforest (covering two-thirds of the nation).
-Its rich and varied history has left unparalleled archaeological treasures like Machu Picchu.
-And its food is arguably among the very best in the world, founded in agricultural practices that have gone unchanged for the past 2,000 years.
+Unparalleled archaeological treasures like Machu Picchu bear witness to its rich and varied history.
+And its food is arguably among the tastiest in the world, founded in agricultural practices unchanged for the past 2,000 years.

 Want to learn more interesting facts about Peru?
 Here’s a list of eight amazing things to know before traveling to Peru.